 Venison Stew Recipes to Serve a Crowd

 Although this recipe makes eight-to-ten servings, you can easily stretch it out to feed a crowd.
 Just add extra broth and spices.
-Then top it with your favourite homemade dumpling recipe.
-Alternatively, whip up some homemade bread or biscuits.
+Then top it with your favorite homemade dumpling recipe.
+Alternatively, whip up some homemade bread condensed milk dinner rolls, or biscuits.

-Tip: This venison stew recipe works best when using a 6-litre cast-iron dutch oven.
-It's going to simmer at about the 300 degrees Fahrenheit mark for approximately 4 hours.
-You can make it in a typical electric or gas oven, cook venison stew recipes in a slow cooker, or make it on a wood stove.
+Tip: This venison stew recipe works best when using an 8-liter cast-iron dutch oven.
+It's going to simmer at about 300 degrees Fahrenheit for approximately 4 hours, so you want it to be in a large, sturdy pot.
+You can cook venison stew recipes using a typical electric or gas oven, in a slow cooker, or on a wood stove.
 Even better, use a cast-iron dutch oven with legs and cook it in a campfire.
 Delicious!

 Northern Hearty Venison Stew Recipe